RasoulZamani/Django_Dockerized/README.md

 dockerization by creating Dockerfile and **docker-compose.yml** is done. we costomised user model to contains email and username by extending **AbstractModel** django connected to **postgresql**.
+Also some test cases is written for testing functionalities.

+## usage
+after cloning this repo and installing docker, for running in background at root directory (i.e. near manage.py):
+`docker build . ` , `docker compose up -d --build`